 Whether your family has been with our schools for a while or is enrolling for the first time, it is truly an exciting time to be a part of the Paulding County School District.
-Our district has more than 30,000 students in 33 schools and continues to grow and improve in remarkable ways.
-Our Literacy for Learning, Living and Leading in Georgia (L4GA) initiative is showing impressive results by continuing to develop reading and writing skills across the curriculum in all of our schools.
-Our Paulding College & Career Academy continues to offer exciting new opportunities for high school students in four high-demand pathways, including Manufacturing/Mechatronics, Energy, Healthcare and Cybersecurity.
-Meanwhile, magnet programs such as the Academy of Computer Science at Hiram High School and the Academy of Science, Research & Medicine at Paulding County High School, are drawing a wide range of students who are immersing themselves in challenging, focused areas of study to prepare themselves for bright futures.
-These are just a few examples because the bottom line is that in every Paulding County school you will find dedicated teachers who are engaging, inspiring, and preparing students for success each and every school day.
+Our district has almost 32,000 students in 33 schools and continues to grow and improve in remarkable ways.
+We are proud that two of our schools, McGarity Elementary and Paulding County High School, are state-certified Science, Technology, Engineering and Math (STEM) schools.
+Our Paulding College & Career Academy continues to offer exciting new opportunities for high school students in four high-demand pathways, including Manufacturing/Mechatronics, Energy, Healthcare, and Cybersecurity.
+Meanwhile, magnet programs such as the Academy of Computer Science at Hiram High School, the Academy of Science, Research & Medicine at Paulding County High School, and the brand-new Academy of Engineering and Technology at South Paulding High School, are drawing a wide range of students who are immersing themselves in challenging, focused areas of study to prepare themselves for bright futures.
+These are just a few examples because the bottom line is that in every Paulding County school, you will find dedicated teachers who are engaging, inspiring, and preparing students for success each and every school day.

 This handbook provides important information about the school year ahead, and it is important that parents take the time to read through the material presented.
 More information about the topics covered is available on our web site at www.paulding.k12.ga.us.
-If you still have questions, I would encourage you to reach out to your child's teacher or principal.
+If you still have questions, I encourage you to reach out to your child's teacher or principal.
 The policies included here explain many of the rules and regulations that students and their parents/guardians must know, including our Code of Conduct, Dress Code, and guidelines for student discipline.
 The Georgia Department of Education and State Law require that we keep a record showing all parents and guardians received the information provided in this guide.
-After you review the information guide, please take the time to complete the parent & student signature page and return it to your child's school.
+After you review the handbook, please electronically sign the online parent & student acknowledgement page in Parent Portal.
+Alternatively, you may submit a printed copy to your child's school.